jbreeden/mruby-glib/README.md

 In general `mruby-glib` has a fuller API than `mruby-apr`.

-The IO implementation in `mruby-glib` is cleaner, as is the source code in general.
-(`mruby-apr` was initially generated from an early version of [mruby-bindings](https://github.com/jbreeden/mruby-bindings)... it was pretty ugly.)

 *+1 APR*

-That said, `mruby-apr` does not require linking to LGPL code, and it easier to distribute as a single executable.
+`mruby-apr` does not require linking to LGPL code, and is easy to statically link into a single executable.

 *+1 for both*